-Led by a CFR expert, faith leader, or religion scholar, the Religion and Foreign Policy Conference Call series gives members of the religious community the opportunity to participate in nonpartisan, cross-denominational conversations on timely issues at the intersection of religion and international affairs.
-The Religion and Foreign Policy Conference Call series is also available on iTunes.
-Tune into CFR's Religion and Foreign Policy podcasts here.
+Led by a CFR expert or faith leader, the Religion and Foreign Policy Webinar series offers members of the religion community access to interreligious conversations on timely issues at the intersection of religion and international affairs.
+Video recordings of the webinars are available at CFR.org/rfp-calls and on the iTunes podcast channel Religion and Foreign Policy.

 Religion and Foreign Policy Events

 Organized in New York, Washington, DC, and around the country, the Religion and Foreign Policy Roundtable series provides an intimate setting for in-depth conversations.

 CFR's annual Religion and Foreign Policy Workshop brings together leaders from across the U.S. religious landscape at CFR’s New York headquarters for two days of expert panels and discussion group sessions.
 The 2021 workshop was held virtually in May, and the 2019 workshop was held at CFR's New York headquarters in June 2019.

 CFR hosts exhibition booths and distributes resources at professional conferences and association meetings across the country.
 Look for us at the Religion News Association Annual Conference and at the American Academy of Religion Annual Meeting, where we also hold a luncheon panel discussion.

 Religion Advisory Committee